What are tauopathies?

 The microtubule binding protein, tau, is one of the primary proteins that become dysfunctional in certain dementias.
-These diseases, collectively known as tauopathies, include Alzheimer’s disease, frontotemporal dementia, and others.
-Under normal conditions, tau binds to microtubules of neurons for stability and structural support.
-However, in disease, tau becomes dysregulated and accumulates within the brain (neurofibrillary tangles), leading to both neuronal degeneration and behavioral abnormalities.
+These diseases, collectively known as “tauopathies”, include Alzheimer’s disease, frontotemporal dementia, and others.
+In disease, tau becomes dysregulated and accumulates within the brain to form neurofibrillary tangles, leading to both neuronal degeneration and behavioral abnormalities.
 Thus, tau has become an important target for the development of therapies that can prevent, halt, or reverse dementia.

 For more information on our tau-related projects in dementia, please contact us.